Electrify Everything

 Orsted (Denmark) is a renewable energy company with a clear vision: to create a world that runs entirely on green energy.

-The Asian Renewable Energy Hub (Australia) will be the largest power station on earth and spread across 6,500 square kilometers in the North West of Western Australia.
+The Australian Renewable Energy Hub (Australia) will be the largest power station on earth and spread across 6,500 square kilometers in the North West of Western Australia.

 Learn